-Trees of Life help me heal the loss of my brother.
+Mexican Trees of Life help me heal the loss of my brother.

 Years ago I found a vintage tree of life in San Diego and I had no idea what it was.
-All I knew is that I loved everything about it, the colors, the shape, how it was painted and it was 100% handmade.
+All I knew is that I loved everything about it, the colors, the shape, how it was painted and that it was 100% handmade.
 When I started asking around no one knew what it was, but after some researching I found out I had an "Arbol de la Vida", (Tree of Life) a type of Mexican folk art pottery tradition done in several areas throughout Mexico.

 In July 2014, I got a call that my brother, Chad Ware never came back from his trip to Mexico.
-Two weeks later the Mexican consulate confirmed they had found Chad's mutilated body in a remote area.
+Two weeks later the Mexican consulate confirmed they had found Chad's body in a remote area.
 He was only 35 years old.
 I never found out exactly what happened and was never able to bury his body.
 His death changed something deep inside my soul.
-I was lost in the pain...
+I was lost in pain...
 I couldn't see life anymore and everything seemed meaningless.
 So I did what I normally do when I don't know what to do, I travel, it helps me find a different perspective.

 Chad was an orphan when we adpoted him at 2 months old, so I thought maybe I could give back to other orphans.
 I tried to find volunteer programs in the US but found nothing.....then one night India came up on a search result.
 And immediately I knew, I had to go.
 I took off for one month on a volunteer program to help orphans and teach monks English.
 I had never been to India and honestly was a bit scared.

 Then one day a friend, ( who also loves Arbols de la Vidas ) told me she was taking a ceramics class to learn how to make them.
 In that instant, something clicked inside of me and since that day I've never looked back.
 Creating these colorful trees is healing.
 Each tree organically starts to form as I'm building it.
-Everything is 100% handmade, no templates or molds just my hands and my heart.
+Everything is 100% handmade, no templates or sketches just my hands and my heart.
 I go into a time warp when I'm in my studio.
 The process helps me deal with my brother's death and allows me to turn a horrible memory into something beautiful.
 The trees symbolize life, strength, growth and transformation.
-We plant our roots at birth and every decision, every turn we make creates our own unique "tree of life".
+We plant our roots at birth and every decision, every turn we make creates our own unique "Tree of Life".
 And we are the ones who choose if we want to leave a beautiful and colorful tree for the people we leave behind.

 Before I die, I want to travel to Izucar de Matamoros, Metepec and Actalan in Mexico and meet the Arbol de la Vida art communities.
-I started taking Spanish classes so that when that day comes I will be able to communicate and share thoughts and ideas freely with them.
+I started taking Spanish classes so when that day comes I will be able to communicate and share thoughts and ideas freely with them.
 It's a life long passion and my brother was the one who helped me find all of this.
 Thank you Chad.

 Arbols de la Vidas will always be close to my heart, as my brother and I hope my creations can also be close to yours.